EthanFalcao/pages-test/README.md

 - Use Git to commit and push your `index.html` file to your `pages-test` repository on GitHub.

 ### 4. Enable GitHub Pages
-- Go to your `test-test` repository on GitHub.
+- Go to your `pages-test` repository on GitHub.
 - Click on "Settings."
 - Scroll down to the "GitHub Pages" section.
 - Choose the source branch (e.g., `main` or `master`) and select the `/ (root)` folder as the source.